nathharsha/books-restassured/README.md

     - Response Time
     - Response Size
     - JSON Body Structure (fields like `id`, `name`, `type`, `available`)
+    - Response when requested for details of a specific book ID
+    - Error scenarios when invalid method or invalid book ID is passed
 - BDD Scenarios using Cucumber
 - HTML Report generation with `maven-cucumber-reporting`